palantirnet/federated-search-demo/README.md

 ## Sample searches

 By default, the sites will show all content when no search keywords are entered.
-There should be 26 items in the default result set.
+There should be 32 items in the default result set.

+* Domain 1 - Drupal 7 (3 results)
+* Domain 2 - Drupal 7 (2 results)
+* Domain 3 - Drupal 7 (3 results)
+* Federated SOLR D7 (10 results)
+* Federated Search Domain 1 (6 results)
+* Federated Search Drupal 8 (10 results)

+Note: Theses numbers add up to more than 32 because some content is assigned to multiple domains.

 A good sample search is for `terrier`, which should return 5 results: